lavis-nlp/CoRT/README.md

 *CoRT was trained on complementing BM25, but still adds value to other lexical approaches.

-## Getting started
+## Training

-To start, clone the repository, enter the created directory and install the package using pip
+To start, clone the repository, enter the created directory and install the _cort_ package using pip

 ```
 $ git clone https://github.com/mwrzalik/CoRT.git